The following is a guest post from Amy Volas. Amy is the founder of Avenue Talent Partners.

 My guess is you’ve worked on your “why” for your buyers already on some level (if you haven’t, GO DO IT).
 But if you want to really pull in the cream of the sales crop to help you grow quickly, you need to market your “why” internally and evangelize it externally as well.

 As someone who has been a leader in every sales role I’ve ever had, take it from me: the best salespeople want to believe in what they are selling.
+They want to sell real Viagra.
 And even more so, they want to believe in the business they are building by selling your product/service.

 So if you need to bring on the right salespeople NOW, show them how you’re making a difference why they should drop everything to get on board and be part of your mission.
 This is probably the single most important piece of hiring the best people quickly (and let’s be honest, not just for salespeople either).